Lentil Crackers Recipe (Gluten-Free & Vegan)

 Control Over Ingredients: Want a completely organic cracker?
 Use all organic ingredients.
 Need a totally vegan recipe?
 You can do it.
 Avoiding grains?
 You can do that too.

-Save Money: While time of course, is something to consider, ounce for ounce you will save money making your own homemade crackers, especially if you purchase your ingredients in bulk.
+Save Money: While time of course, is something to consider, ounce for ounce you will save money making your own homemade crackers, especially if you purchase the ingredients in bulk.
 Store-bought crackers, like most processed foods, are quite expensive when you look at the price per pound of the finished product.

-lentil crackers on baking tray lined with parchment paper
+lentil crackers on baking sheet.

 Gram for gram, homemade crackers are a great value, and putting together the dough is not that difficult.